flowcytometry/MCTA/README.txt

 The cytometry files must be present in the same folder as the executable file.

-This software was developed to run on Linux and MacOS based systems.
+This software was developed to run on Linux and macOS based systems.

 Dependencies: